§Working with Git

 There are definitely times when git history shouldn’t be changed after being published.
 The main times are when it’s likely that other people have forked your repository, or pulled changes from your repository.
 Changing history in those cases will make it impossible for them to safely merge changes from your repo into their repository.
 For this reason, we never change history in the official Play Framework repository.

-However, when it comes to your personal fork, for branches that are just intended to be pull requests, then it’s a different matter - the intent of the workflow is that your changes get “published” once they get merged into the master branch.
+However, when it comes to your personal fork, for branches that are just intended to be pull requests, then it’s a different matter - the intent of the workflow is that your changes get “published” once they get merged into the main branch.
 Before that, the history can be considered a work in progress.

 If however your branch is a collaboration of many people, and you believe that other people have pull from your branch for good reasons, please let us know, we won’t force squashing commits where it doesn’t make sense.